jhasaurav97/support/README.md

 Copy code
 http://localhost/support-page

-## 🌐 How to Deploy on InfinityFree
-Sign up on InfinityFree.
-Create a new hosting account.
 Upload the files to the htdocs directory via File Manager or FTP Client.
 Test the website via the provided URL.
 📧 Contact Form Email Configuration